BlerifyPlatform/identity-contracts/DidSpecs.md

 - `nextVersionId` MUST be the block number of the next update to the DID document.
 - `nextUpdate` MUST be the ISO date string of the block time of the next update (without sub-second resolution).
 In the `DIDAttributeChanged` and `DIDDelegateChanged` it is the `changeTime` attribute.

-In case the DID has had updates prior to or included in the block number correspondent to the mapped `versionTime`, the `updated` and `versionId` properties of the didDocumentMetadata MUST correspond to the latest block prior to the `verstionTime` query string param.
+In case the DID has had updates prior to or included in the block number correspondent to the mapped `versionTime`, the `updated` and `versionId` properties of the didDocumentMetadata MUST correspond to the latest block prior to the `versionTime` query string param.

 Any timestamp comparisons of validTo fields of the event history MUST be done against the timestamp block number mapped from`versionTime` or otherwise the prior nearest block timestamp to `versionTime` where a change occurred.